 This Korean Beef Bowls Recipe is a fast and flavorful dinner made with ground beef, garlic, ginger, soy sauce, and a sweet-savory sauce served over rice.
 A delicious 30-minute meal perfect for busy nights!

-Brown the ground beef in a large skillet over medium high heat with the diced onions until browned (5-7 minutes), breaking up the beef as it browns.
+Brown 2 pounds ground beef in a large skillet over medium high heat with ½ diced onion until browned, about 5-7 minutes, breaking up the beef as it cooks.
+Drain off any excess grease from the pan.

 Stir this mixture into the skillet.